tier6tank/doubles/dupfinder/readme.txt

 COMPILING:
 ----------

-Now the compiling is very simple: for each compiler, there is a special makefile.
-Note that you have to have wxWidgets on your system.
-In windows, it must be in path C:\wx (otherwise edit the makefiles (change wxdir)), in unix, you have to build wxWidgets with the following configure options:
+1) At first you have to compile the wxWidgets library:

+a) Unix:

+Follow the following instructions: download wxWidgets, then run the configure shell script in an newly created directory (e.g. buildgtk-dbl or buildmotif-dbl) with the following options:
+--with-gtk|--with-motif --disable-shared --enable-std_iostreams [--enable-debug]
+here is an example of how to do this:

+# this is the path where you unpacked wxWidgets
+cd <wx-library-path>
+# change this to buildgtkd-dbl for debug, replace gtk by motif etc.
+# if you want to use a different graphical interface
+mkdir buildgtk-dbl
+# use either --with-gtk or --with-motif as you want, if you want to create a debug
+# library, use --enable-debug
---with-gtk|--with-motif|--with-x11 --disable-shared --enable-std_iostreams [--enable-debug],
+../configure --with-gtk|--with-motif --disable-shared --enable-std_iostreams [--enable-debug]
-where | means either of the options shall be choosed; then build and install wxWidgets via make && make install.
+make
+su <enter root password>
+make install
+exit

+b) Windows:

+In windows follow the following steps:

+If you haven't build wxWidgets with your preferred options yet, run the make-utility of your compiler, so that the setup.h gets copied to the lib/*_lib/msw*/ directory (define UNICODE=0|1 and BUILD=release|debug as you want).
+Then you can stop the beginning compilation via Strg+C.
+This step if only necessary if the setup.h file does not yet exist.

-In Windows, you have as well to edit all the lib/*_lib/msw*/setup.h files and also the file wx/include/setup_inc.h of wxWidgets before you compile the wxWidgets library:
+Then you have to edit all the lib/*_lib/msw*/setup.h files and also the file wx/include/setup_inc.h before you compile the wxWidgets library.
 Change in all files the line

 #define wxUSE_STD_IOSTREAM 0

 to

-#define wxUSE_STD_IOSTREAM 1.
+#define wxUSE_STD_IOSTREAM 1

-Then recompile wxWidgets.
+Then (re)compile wxWidgets.

+2) The rest is pretty simple:

+For each compiler, there is a special makefile.

 For building the program with visual c++ - compiler, just type the following: